 “Surface tension is a contractive tendency of the surface of a liquid that allows it to resist an external force.”
 (Water beds, anyone?)
 “It is revealed, for example, in the floating of some objects on the surface of water, even though they are denser than water, and in the ability of some insects (e.g. water striders) to run on the water surface.
 This property is caused by cohesion of similar molecules, and is responsible for many of the behaviors of liquids.”
 (As we don’t regularly invite denizens of the insect world into our glasses during tastings I think we may be off the hook here).

 “Surface tension has the dimension of force per unit length, or of energy per unit area.”
 (My high school physics background is crumbling here so I’m just going to go with it.)
 “The two are equivalent—but when referring to energy per unit of area, people use the term surface energy--which is a more general term in the sense that it applies also to solids and not just liquids.
 In materials science, surface tension is used for either surface stress or surface free energy.”

-After that I almost allowed myself to pretend to feel a sort of catharsis over something I had been teaching for the better part of the last 20 years.
+Afterwards I almost allowed myself to pretend to feel a sort of catharsis over something I had been teaching for the better part of the last 20 years.
 Was I wrong?
 Have we all been wrong?
-In that moment of darkness fellow Master and friend Steve Morey appeared with perhaps the most compelling piece of information of all.
+In that moment of darkness, fellow Master and friend Steve Morey appeared with perhaps the most compelling piece of information of all.
 It’s called the “Marangoni effect.”